norvigaward/naward05/README.md

 #### Country detection

+To determine the country of origin of a web page we discussed several methods.
+A possible method would be language detection, but because this is processing intensive and languages don't map one-to-one to countries we decided to use another approach.
+In the end we settled for detection based on the TLD (top-level domain) of the web page and the origin of the IP as fallback.
+We argue the TLD is the most reliable, but some TLDs are not linked to a (single) country, like `.com` and `.eu`.
+In those cases we use the country of origin of the IP address of the server.

 #### Song mentioning detection

 We first decided that the dataset of songs that we should detect should be as complete as possible.
 We therefore used the music metadata encyclopedia [MusicBrainz](https://musicbrainz.org/) that contained around 13.5 million recordings at the time.
 For the mentioning detection, we decided to use the [LingPipe toolkit](http://alias-i.com/lingpipe/).
 This provided us with an implementation of the Aho-Corasick string matching algorithm that allowed us to find all song mentionings in a text in a linear amount of time.